Weeklybeats is a 52 week long music project in which artists compose and publicly release 1 song a week for the entire year.

 But this experience showed up in what I wrote this week.

-A Ricercare (Ree-chair-carry) is a baroque highly immitative instrumental piece of music that is highly imitative, but can be other things too.
+A Ricercare (Ree-chair-carry) is a baroque instrumental piece of music that is highly imitative, but can be other things too.
 It is basically what ever the composer wants.
 This not written in a Baroque style, but the style of what fell out of my head this week.

 It begins a bit menacing-- maybe this dog-walkie will be a bit off.
 Then I fell in slow motion.
 It was only a split-second and my head hit the pavement.
 But prelude to that is me getting tangled up -- Lucy reacting badly (normally) to a squirrel- I actually said to myself: I'm falling!
 Don't hit your head.